Hilti

 Airflow Loss / Internal Leak

-Vacuum runs but has very weak suction even with clean filter
+Vacuum runs but has very weak suction, even with a clean filter.

 Advertisements